leanderseige/cableshieldtestinator/README.md

 ![cables](images/cables.png)

-If you like my work and want to contact me for hardware or software related projects, head over to https://seige.digital

 ## The Idea

-The idea was to lay the cable through a coil, run a signal through to both of the conductors alternating and measure the response that gets induced in the coil.
+The idea was to put the cable through a coil, run a signal through to both of the conductors alternating and measure the response that gets induced in the coil.

 A cable with two equal conductors (unshielded) should behave different from a cable where one conductor is wrapped around the other one (shielded).